thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 Now restart your computer.

-Now you have to update wo WSL2.
+Now you have to update wo WSL 2.
 Therefore download the update according to your architecture:

 | arch | download |
 | --- | --- |